presented by Ron Scott

 This course overviews ethicolegal issues affecting pediatric physical therapists, including: Code of Ethics principles, core values, education law, fiduciary duty to patients under care, HIPAA and children, malpractice liability exposure and prevention, restrictive contractual covenants (“covenants not to compete”), and the modern blending of health law and professional ethics.
 The course content is applicable to pediatric physical therapists and assistants in all settings – clinical, educational, academic and home health.
 Select case studies and clinical vignettes offer model solutions to problems posed.
 Salient focus topics addressing problem areas with correlation to APTA’s Code of Ethics are analyzed.
 Pre and post course questions assess viewers’ knowledge and learning.

 Dr. Scott is a health law attorney-mediator and educator.
-He is a faculty member in seven academic programs, teaching PTs, OTs, DNPs, O&P professionals and others.
-Dr. Scott’s principal teaching interests include health care ethics, law, management and policy.
+He is a faculty member at Rocky Mountain University, the University of Montana, Rehab Essnetials, and MedBridge Inc. Dr. Scott’s principal teaching interests include health care ethics, law, management and policy.
 He developed two widely-utilized health professional practice tools - the systems approach to ethical decision making and the 4-quadrant legal-ethical issues practice grid.
 Dr. Scott is the author of thirteen textbooks, most recently Legal Aspects of Documenting Patient Care, 4th ed.
 (Jones & Bartlett, 2013).

 This initial session orients readers to the course and to what might appear to be esoteric (but critically-important to practice success) subject matter – ethicolegal rights and duties.
 A 5-question pretest precedes presentation of substantive materials.